 Take control with Mother Nature

-2. Next, detox your hormones.
+2. Next, try a detox or reset.

 Homeostasis